andrastantos/brew/docs/cpu/isa_detail_prefix_groups.rst

   *Exception behavior*: If a prefixed instruction throws an exception, $tpc points to the (first) prefix instruction after entering SCHEDULER mode.
 This allows the recovery code to decode and potentially retry the excepted instruction.

 .. note::
   *Interrupt behavior*: If an interrupt is handled during the execution of a prefixed instruction, $tpc points to the (first) prefix instruction after entering SCHEDULER mode.
-None of the side-effects of the prefixed instruction take effect.
-If any of the side-effects of the prefixed instruction have taken effect, the whole instruction must be carried to completion and $tpc points to the subsequent instruction after entering SCHEDULER mode.
-In other words, under no circumstances can $tpc point anywhere between the first prefix and it's corresponding instruction when entering SCHEDULER mode.

 .. note::
   *Prefix concatenation*: Every processor implementation has a maximum instruction length it supports.
 In this version of the spec, it's 64 bits.
-If an instruction with all its prefixes exceeds this limit, the processor raises an invalid instruction exception, with $tpc pointing to the first prefix instruction.
+If an instruction with all its prefixes exceeds this limit, the processor raises an :code:`exc_unkown_inst` exception, with $tpc pointing to the first prefix instruction.
 Without this provision it would be possible to create arbitrarily long instruction sequences in TASK mode.
 That in turn would prevent interrupts from being raised, effectively locking up the system (at least up to the point of exhausting the addressable RAM space).